SIR-trading/SIR-docs/src/pages/index.md

 ## The Hidden Risks of Leveraged Trading

-Demand for leveraged trading continues to rise](https://finance.yahoo.com/news/ethereum-based-leverage-trading-protocol-162512422.html) in crypto.
+[Demand for leveraged trading](https://finance.yahoo.com/news/ethereum-based-leverage-trading-protocol-162512422.html) continues to rise in crypto.
 Margin trading platforms lure new traders with the promise of higher potential gains, however, it also comes with extra risk.
 If price moves against the trader they **risk liquidiation**, i.e., complete loss of their capital (margin).
 The higher the leverage, the higher the risk.
 In fact it is estimated that [95% of the traders lose money](https://cointelegraph.com/news/day-trading-bitcoin-why-95-of-traders-lose-money-and-fail).
 Contrary to spot trading, margin traders are charged funding fees for the borrowed capital based on the funding rate which slowly erodes their capital.

 A similar type of financial product are leveraged ETFs.
 In a nutshell, leverage ETFs in crypto are tokens which track the price of other tokens with a constantly rebalanced leverage, usually daily.
 E.g., on a 2x leveraged ETF tracking ETH/USD, if the price increases 5% in a day, then the holder of the ETF would expect a 10% gain.
-In addition to the liquidation risk, leveraged ETFs suffer from [volatility decay](https://www.coingecko.com/buzz/part-1-introduction-to-crypto-leveraged-etf).
+In addition to the liquidation risk, leveraged ETFs suffer from [**volatility decay**](https://www.coingecko.com/buzz/part-1-introduction-to-crypto-leveraged-etf).
 These risks are mitigated by SIR in novel ways as described next.

 ## Long-Term *Hodling*